-Under the Retirement Account Plan and Non-Qualified Plan, in 2014, the Company matched, upon eligibility, 40% of employee contributions up to the first 5% of employee compensation.
-These retirement plans are defined contribution plans.
-Company and employee contributions are invested according to investments selected by the employee, and the total amount is paid following retirement or termination of employment.
-Company contributions fully vest after six years of service for the Retirement Account Plan and Non-Qualified Plan.
+Under the Retirement Account Plan and Non-Qualified Plan (the "Plans"), in 2015, the Company matched, upon eligibility, 40% of employee contributions up to the first 5% of employee compensation.
+The Plans are defined contribution plans.
+Company and employee contributions are allocated to investment options under the Plans selected by the employee, and the total amount is paid following retirement or termination of employment.
+Company contributions fully vest under the Plans after six years of service.
 Employee contributions are vested immediately.
-Amounts contributed by the Company credited under the Retirement Account Plan and Non-Qualified Plan to the accounts of the NEOs are listed in the Summary Compensation Table under "All Other Compensation".
+Amounts contributed by the Company credited under the Plans to the accounts of the NEOs are listed in the Summary Compensation Table under "All Other Compensation".
 The Non-Qualified Plan is intended to promote retention by providing employees with an opportunity to save in a tax-efficient manner.